commercialhaskell/stack/doc/commands/ls_command.md

     and what follows is a space character.
 Pass the `--separator` option to specify a different separator;
 *   with the `text` command, all relevant package names are included.
+Pass the `--query` option to specify an item to be retained in the results, if present.
 Pass the `--filter` option to specify an item to be filtered out from the results, if present.
-An item can be `$locals` (for all project packages) or a package name.
-It can be specified multiple times;
+In both cases, an item is either a package name or `$locals` for all project packages.
+In both cases, the option can be specified multiple times.
+If the `--query` option is used, all non-retained items are filtered out from the results;

     !!! note